worstcasebc/tf-aws-ecs/README.md

 docker-compose run --rm tf destroy
 ```

 After applying the infrastructure-code to aour AWS account, check with the `elb-public-dns`in your browser.
+After the Terraform-deployment the container takes some time to get up and running.

 A bastion-host is automatically created (if set in vpc-params) to allow ssh-access to the webserver-instances within private subnets.
 The inbound-traffic is restricted to the actual used public-ip.